 I continuously try to enhance my skills in order to improve my teaching and research.
-In addition to my graduate education, I have undertaken the following specialist courses:
+Here is an overview of some of the specialist courses I have taken to do so:

 Foundations of Teaching and Learning, Australian National University

 This course covers a number of topics important to effective university teaching.
 In addition to policies related to Australian higher education, it addresses the following pedagogical issues: reflective teaching practices, fundamentals of research-led education, how students learn, constructive alignment of learning outcomes and assessment, flexible and technology-enhanced learning, evaluation, student support, and course design.

 Digital Archives, E-Journals, and Interactive Design, University of Denver, 2011

 This workshop is designed for scholars interested in building electronic research and production models that reach new audiences within and beyond academia.
 Workshop meetings combine practical hands-on experience with theoretical studies concerning the ways in which digital archives, electronic databases, interactive design tools, and open-access publishing remediate fields and objects of knowledge.